Peppermint Power: How to Use the Herb for Tummy Trouble

 Peppermint’s cooling sensation comes from menthol, a component of the herb that is also anti-inflammatory and analgesic.
 That is, menthol suppresses inflammatory molecules and numbs pain receptors, which is beneficial for irritation along the entire gastrointestinal tract.

-Because peppermint is such a familiar flavor, Naomi Kilbretch, clinical herbalist with Laurel Tree Wellness, likes to pair it with bitter herbs—and not just because it improves their taste.
-Both peppermint and bitters—which describe the flavor and a type of herb that enhances saliva production—help with digestion.
+Because peppermint is such a familiar flavor, Naomi Kilbreth, clinical herbalist with Laurel Tree Wellness, likes to pair it with bitter herbs—and not just because it improves their taste.
+Both peppermint and bitters—describing the flavor and a type of herb that enhances saliva production—help with digestion.

 Specifically, bitters stimulate nerves in our mouth to begin secreting gastric juices in the stomach and bile by the gallbladder, the latter helping with the digestion of fats.